hegelai/prompttools/README.md

 There are primarily two ways you can use `prompttools` in your LLM workflow:

-1. Run experiments in [notebooks](/examples/notebooks/) and evaluate the outputs.
+1. Run experiments on top of LLMs or vector databases in [notebooks](/examples/notebooks/) and evaluate the outputs.
 2. Turn evaluations into [unit tests](/examples/prompttests/test_openai_chat.py) and integrate them into your CI/CD workflow [via Github Actions](/.github/workflows/ci.yml).

 ### Notebooks